Policies for the Use of Gatorlink

 - Proper use of computing services

 GatorLink offers a suite of free baseline services to students, faculty and staff at the University of Florida.
-Additional, fee-based GatorLink services are also available.
 These services are intended to be used for university-related purposes.
 Use of GatorLink services carries with it certain rights and responsibilities.
 By using any GatorLink service, you agree to abide by the Policy on Acceptable Use of University Computing Resources that can be found in its entirety at /policies/acceptable-use/.
 This handout highlights some specifics of the policy in the context of using GatorLink services.
 The GatorLink specifics together with the entire policy document are referred to as acceptable use policies in the rest of this document.

 Access to GatorLink services is generally available to all students, faculty and staff at the University, but there may be specific restrictions or requirements for a particular service.
-You can apply for a GatorLink ID online at www.gatorlink.ufl.edu, or in room E214 or E520 CSE.
+You can apply for a GatorLink ID online at www.login.ufl.edu, or in HUB 132.
 If you are not sure which service you need, call 392-HELP or talk to the consultant at one of the above sites.

 Your rights and responsibilities